ArleneJuaton/Formik-Exercise/README.md

 # Formik-Exercise
 Formik Exercise

 This repo contains the Formik exercise from MIT Full Stack development course.
-More information on Formik here.
+More information on Formik (https://formik.org).

 Description